hafixah5/Article-Types-Classification/README.md

 This project aims to create a Natural Language Processing (NLP) model, to classify more than 2000 articles into 5 categories.
 The categories are Sport, Tech, Business, Entertainment and Politics.

+Before developing the model, every words were assigned to a unique integer.
+The model then learned from this dictionary of words:numbers and relate it to the type of article during training.
 In this project, the model is able to classify the articles with a 90% accuracy.

 A sneak peek of the model developed and model report are as below: